-For the cloud technology sharing presentation, groups will present in detail a cloud technologies or service.
-Optionally, the group may elect to present a cloud technology or service that is leveraged in the group project.
-Groups may elect to make a higher level presentation of two or more of their competing technologies, or a more detailed presentation on one technology.
+For the cloud technology sharing presentation, groups will present in detail a cloud technology or service.
+Groups may elect to make a higher level presentation of two or more competing technologies, or a single detailed presentation on one specific technology.
 Groups must propose a unique topic for the presentation that is not a repeat of material covered in the lecture, and that is not covered by another group.
 The instructor will approve presentation topics.
-Group presentations should last approximately 25 minutes.
-Approximately 10-15 minutes for the presentation, 5-10 minutes for the demonstration, and 5 minutes for questions.
+Group presentations should last approximately 20-30 minutes: approximately 10-15 minutes for the presentation, 10 minutes for the demonstration, and 0-5 minutes for questions.
+The totial duration should not exceed 30 minutes including questions.
 Technology sharing groups should prepare approximately 10-15 highly informative, impactful slides to present the technology.
 A demonstration should be made to show key features of the cloud service or technology.
+The demonstrations should be carefully prepared to be completed in 5 to 10 minutes.
+Demonstrations that fail, or that drag on for significantly longer will result in the a loss of points for a disorganized presentation.
+Groups should make trade-offs and present focused material as comprehensive demonstrations may not be possible in <10 minutes.
+Presenting only certain features or a use-case example is a best practice.
+The grading emphasis will be on QUALITY of content and presentation, not quantity!